-Al Pompiere, in the Jewish Ghetto, serves traditional Roman fare and Roman Jewish cuisine.
+Al Pompiere serves traditional Roman fare and Roman Jewish cuisine.
 It's a good place to try the famous carciofi alla giudia (Jewish-style fried artichokes) or fiori di zucca (fried stuffed zucchini flowers) as an appetizer.
 A local favorite since 1962, there are several rooms that usually fill up with the dinner crowd.

 Address: Al Pompiere: Via S M Calderati 38, off Piazza delle Cinque Scole

 Armando al Pantheon is a lively and crowded restaurant on a street just off Piazza di Rotonda, the square where the Pantheon sits.
 The food is good and prices aren't too high.
 They have some interesting specialties and offer a vegetarian menu.
 In business since 1961, the restaurant usually has a mix of locals and tourists.
 Before or after dinner, splurge on a drink outside in Piazza di Rotonda.

 Address: Armando al Pantheon: Salita de' Crescenzi, 31

 Le Mani in Pasta in Trastevere, across the Tiber, serves great dishes made from scratch (so not the place to go if you're in a hurry).
 The homemade pastas were fantastic.
 There is a good selection of appetizers, pastas, and seconds including seafood, meat, traditional, and vegetarian options.
 The lunch crowd when we were there on a weekday was mainly locals.
 Since it's small, you may want to reserve.